jjenkov/polymorph/README.md

 # Polymorph Personal Compute Platform
-The Polymorph platform is a Personal Compute Platform intended to enable individual users to utilize their personal computers more fully.
+The Polymorph platform is a Personal Compute Platform intended to enable individual users to better utilize their personal computers.
+This includes supporting common personal computing use cases on the user's local PC - as well as communication with other user's PC.

 The Polymorph Personal Compute Platform is intended to consist of the following core parts: